RaimondaZ/RaimondaZ.github.io/_portfolio/AI-Driven Process Optimization.md

 collection: portfolio
 ---

-High tech companies face challanges because of their product and processes complexity.
-After high level process review it is clear that clasical prioritization needs to be set up in main processes.
+High-tech companies face challenges because of their product and process complexity.
+After a high-level process review, it is clear that classical prioritization needs to be set up in the main processes.

 <br/><img src='/images/images/Manufacturing - process management draft v.1 (1).png'><br/>

 For manufacturing process optimization AI driven inovations were presented for consideration.

-Machine learning (ML) has numerous applications in laser manufacturing, enhancing precision, efficiency, quality control, and predictive maintenance.
+Machine learning has numerous applications in laser manufacturing, enhancing precision, efficiency, quality control, and predictive maintenance.
 Here are some of the main areas where ML can be applied in laser-based manufacturing processes:

 1. Process Optimization